-The Fund may use "equalization accounting" to determine the portion of its income and gains that has been distributed with respect to each taxable year.
-Under equalization accounting, the Fund would allocate a portion of its undistributed investment company taxable income and net capital gain to redemptions of Fund shares.
-This method would allow the Fund to reduce the amount of such income and gains that it distributes to non-redeeming shareholders but would not reduce the total return on a shareholder's investment.
-If the IRS determines that the Fund's equalization method is improper and that the Fund has under-distributed its income and gain for any taxable year, the Fund may be liable for federal income and/or excise tax.
-Equalization accounting is not available if the Fund is a personal holding company for federal income tax purposes.
+Each Fund may use "equalization accounting" to determine the portion of its income and gains that has been distributed with respect to each taxable year.
+Under equalization accounting, a Fund would allocate a portion of its undistributed investment company taxable income and net capital gain to redemptions of Fund shares.
+This method would allow a Fund to reduce the amount of such income and gains that it distributes to non-redeeming shareholders but would not reduce the total return on a shareholder's investment.
+If the IRS determines that a Fund's equalization method is improper and that the Fund has under-distributed its income and gain for any taxable year, the Fund may be liable for federal income and/or excise tax.
+Equalization accounting is not available for a Fund that is a personal holding company for federal income tax purposes.